hassan-alam/to_do_list_app_flutter/README.md

 A simple to do list application created using Flutter.

+## Motivation

+To learn more about Flutter by writing a simple app on my own.

+## Tech/Framework

+Uses flutter/dart.

+## Features

+A simple to do list application with a default dark theme, that allows for users to manage to do list items.

+Features:

+- Add and remove to do list items
+- Favorite and/or set items to completed
+- Default dark theme

+## Installation

+- Follow the guide [below](#Flutter Documentation) to set up a flutter development environment.

 ## Flutter Documentation

 For help getting started with Flutter, view the online [documentation](https://flutter.io/).

-### Future features/Avenues to Explore
+### Future features/Avenues to Explore (In priority Order)

+- Focus change on all keyboard actions

-- Adding ability to edit to do list items created, either through long-press or some other gesture
+- ~~Adding ability to edit to do list items created, either through long-press or some other gesture~~

 - Fix name/create custom icon

-- Allow for users to easily drag and move around to do list items.
+- Allow for users to easily drag and move around to do list items

+- Customization of theme

+- ~~Dark Theme (default)~~/Light Theme

+- Toolbar options to:

+  - Customized Themes
+  - Remove all to do list items